sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 "They Also, Mostly Nightmare, Feed Off Of Emotions.
 Siphoning Them Away Or Spreading Them Further With Their Auras."

 "What, like an emotional vampire?"
-Snatcher asked, entering into the room from a different entrance, and promptly tanking a surprised Dust's blaster with no reaction, only remarking after the fact.
+Snatcher asked, entering into the room from a different entrance, and promptly tanking a reactionary Dust's blaster with no reaction, only remarking after the fact.
 "Already dead, kiddo.
 Good reflex though."

 "...s'mthin' like that," shrugged Horror, unphased by the additional guest. "it's how they get their power."